Azure/autorest/docs/developer/architecture/spec-resolution.md

 ## Spec with references to schema in external OpenAPI file

-The resolved spec will result in a document with the external schema added and the external reference converted to a local reference.
+The resolved spec will result in a document with the external schema added to the document and the external $ref converted to a local reference.

 ### Pre-processed files: